sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 ### AWS Authentication

 The Terraform process manages AWS resources on your behalf.
-In order to do so, it needs the credentials for an AWS identity with the required permissons.
+In order to do so, it needs the credentials for an AWS identity with the required permissions.

 You can use either static credentials or the name of an AWS profile.
 If both are specified, the static credentials take precedence.
 For recommendations on how to set these variables in your environment, see [Authenticating Terraform to Access AWS](./user/TerraformAWSAuthentication.md).